 A sushi knife is therefore much more universal in use and is designed to have multiple cutting functions whereas a sashimi knife is designed with a single purpose and this is the key reason why you should opt for a sushi set instead of assuming that a sashimi knife will perform a similar function.

-What Knife Is Best for Sushi
+What Is the Best Knife for Sushi Rolls?

 After looking at all of the different options we’ve run through above, you might be thinking that it’s great having so many unique knives to create the ultimate sushi dish, however, there is one slight problem - most people can’t afford to have a complete sushi knife set!